“Stopping advertising to save money is like stopping your watch to save time.” - Henry Ford

 When it comes to digital advertising, it’s up to you to strategically pick your poison.
 There are many different methods you can use to reach your audience, and each can be effective depending on how you use them.

 These are the main types of digital advertising most often used by marketers.

-Chapter 2: Social Media Ads
+Chapter 2: What are Social Media Ads?

 In 2004, one Mark Zuckerberg changed the course of history with “The Facebook,” a social networking platform originally designed for college students.
 It wasn’t until 2006 that J.P.
 Morgan Chase realized the potential of such a site and signed a deal to promote its credit cards on Facebook

 .
 Fast forward to today and now we’re all getting personally victimized by Instagram ads that claim you can’t live your optimal life without a $400 commuter bag for working millennial females ages 24-35 who enjoy hiking on weekends and never eat the crust on their pizzas.

 Now marketers have a smorgasbord of social media platforms to choose from, including Facebook, Instagram, Twitter, Pinterest, LinkedIn and beyond.
 The platform you decide to ultimately place your ads on depends on a number of factors, but the factor you should consider above all things is your audience’s online habits.

 Sure, “everyone” is on Facebook (or at least 22% of everyone

 ), but that doesn’t mean it’s the best place to reach your target market.
 Do some digging and find out where they actually spend most of their time.
 Ideally, you should ask your customers themselves with interviews and surveys, but at the very least you can Google which demographics generally reside on which social networks.
 That way you’re setting up your ads for success from the start.